Blackrock Island, County Mayo: Blackrock Lighthouse

 The lighthouse on Blackrock Island was constructed in 1864.
+The tower was built of stone quarried from the rock on which it stands; the keepers' dwelling is contiguous.
 It is a 50-foot-high round stone tower with lantern and gallery attached to a single storey keeper's house.
 The lighthouse is painted white.
 It is one of Ireland's most remote lighthouses and the most westerly lighthouse off the Mayo Coast.
+Keepers and their families lived on the rock for 29 years, until dwellings were built at Blacksod, on the mainland, and the station made relieving, in 1893.

 It was converted to automatic in 1974 after which the island became uninhabited.
 The lighthouse was converted to solar power in 1999.
 The resident lighthouse keeper of Blacksod Lighthouse on the mainland, which is still staffed, is also responsible for maintaining the Blackrock lighthouse.
 Inspection and maintenance visits are periodically made by helicopter (via a helipad on the island), the only way to get to the island on a regular basis.
 In order to accommodate work-crews on extended maintenance and repair jobs at the lighthouse, one of the old keeper's houses has been restored.

+According to Irish writer and broadcaster Bill Long, it is reputed to be "the most difficult (Irish) Rock on which to land; totally inaccessible at times, either by boat, or by helicopter..."